-This policy has been issued under the authority of:
+This policy has been issued under the authorit y of:

-Livelle arboriz down

-(Signature

 Secretary Of The Civil Service Commission

 Title

 June 22, 2009

-Date

-C-4
+Date - C-4

 CRIMINALLY CHARGED EMPLOYEES

 A. Policy Statement

 All employees are obligated to report charges and convictions.
 City employees charged with a crime are subject to administrative charges for violations of city policies and procedures whether the misconduct occurred on or off-duty.
 Administrative charges shall be preferred and held in abeyance pending resolution of the criminal proceeding.